Neutering: Females (spaying)

 Laparoscopic surgery is performed using a camera and instruments placed through small incisions (ports) in the body wall.
 The patient is under anaesthesia and lying on the back.
 The incisions are between 5 and 10 mm and the number varies according to the equipment and technique used.
 The surgeon watches on a screen during the operation.
 The first port is made just behind the umbilicus and the camera is inserted.
 The abdomen is inflated with carbon dioxide gas to create a space in which to operate.
 A second port is introduced a few centimeters in front of the navel and a long grasping instrument called a Babcock forceps is inserted.
 The surgeon finds the ovary with the instrument and uses it to suspend the ovary from a needle placed through the abdominal wall.
 This lifts the ovary and uterus safely away from other organs.
 The surgeon then removes the grasping instrument and replaces it with an instrument that cauterizes and cuts tissue.
 This instrument uses electricity to heat the blood vessels to seal them and to cut them.
 No sutures are placed inside.
 The ovary is separated from the uterus and round ligament.
 The cautery instrument is removed and replaced by the grasping instrument, which is used to pull the ovary out through the small abdominal incision (port).
 This is repeated on the other side and the small holes are closed with a few sutures.
 Another method uses ligatures and even the uterus is removed.
-In female dogs only removing the ovaries and not the uterus is not state of the art because this way the risk of pyometra persists.

 The benefits of laparoscopic surgery are less pain, faster recovery, and smaller wounds to heal.
 A study has shown that patients are 70% more active in the first three days post-surgery compared to open surgery.
 The reason open surgery is more painful is that larger incisions are required, and the ovary needs to be pulled out of the body, which stretches and tears tissue in the abdomen (it is not uncommon for patients to react under anaesthesia by breathing faster at this point).

-Spaying in female dogs removes the production of progesterone, which is a natural calming hormone and a serotonin uplifter.
+Removing the ovaries in female dogs removes the production of progesterone, which is a natural calming hormone and a serotonin uplifter.
 Spaying may therefore escalate any observable aggressive behaviour, either to humans or other dogs.

 The risk of infections, bleeding, ruptures, inflammation and reactions to the drugs given to the animal as part of the procedure are all possibilities that should be considered.